rogerpadilla/nukak/README.md

 - `JSON` (serializable) syntax for all the queries.
 - uses the power of `TypeScript` to get (smart) type-safety everywhere.
-- the generated queries are efficient, safe, and human-readable.
+- the generated queries are performant, safe, and human-readable.
 - `$project`, `$filter`, `$sort`, `$limit` works at multiple levels (including deep relations and their fields).
 - declarative and imperative `transactions`.
 - `soft-delete`, `virtual fields`, `repositories`, `connection pooling`.